cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

 rowIndexField
-  *Text (required).* The property ID in the ``rowDataTable`` data table that maps into ``rowIndexArray`` array in the zarr source file. ``rowIndexField`` and ``rowIndexArray`` together establish the link between the row data table values, and the data present in the zarr source dir.
+  *Text (required).* The property ID in the ``rowDataTable`` data table that maps into ``rowIndexArray`` array in the zarr source dir. ``rowIndexField`` and ``rowIndexArray`` together establish the link between the row data table values, and the data present in the zarr source dir.
   Alternatively ``rowIndexArray`` can be omitted implying that the rows in zarr are in the same order as ``rowIndexField`` sorted.
   Note that "AutoKey" can be used if your rows do not have Unique IDs.